hkzlab/TK2000_Build_Notes/README.md

 ### Other changes

 - L1 - 27uH inductor (clone's schematic has 47uH, Apple II and original boards show 27uH inductors)
-- R17 - 1Kohm (the schematic has 2K, photos of original boards show 1K resistors)
+- R17 - 1K ohm (the schematic has 2K, photos of original boards show 1K resistors)
 - R9 - 680 ohm (original schematic had 1,2k, clone's had 12k, original boards have 680 ohm)
 - J2 must be closed to provide 5V to DRAMs
 - J13 should be closed by default on original boards